pypeit/PypeIt-development-suite/README.md

 Once you have the RAW_DATA directory on your machine you need to set the PYPEIT_DEV environment variable to this location, i.e. if you use c-shell in your .cshrc add

-setenv PYPEIT_DEV /Volumes/GoogleDrive/Team\ Drives/PHYS-GP-Hennawi/PypeIt/PypeIt-development-suite/RAW_DATA/
+setenv PYPEIT_DEV /Volumes/GoogleDrive/Team\ Drives/PHYS-GP-Hennawi/PypeIt/PypeIt-development-suite/

 or for bash

-env PYPEIT_DEV=/Volumes/GoogleDrive/Team\ Drives/PHYS-GP-Hennawi/PypeIt/PypeIt-development-suite/RAW_DATA/
+env PYPEIT_DEV=/Volumes/GoogleDrive/Team\ Drives/PHYS-GP-Hennawi/PypeIt/PypeIt-development-suite/

+(Be sure to include the \ in the Team\ Drives otherwise the space in "Team Drives" will cause problems)

 The pypeit_test script should now run and will reduce the raw data in this RAW_DATA directory.